-What we don’t realize in those moments is not every opportunity is a good one.
+When FOMO is in charge, we fail to understand that not every opportunity is a good one.
 Some are dead ends.
 Some are good opportunities but not great opportunities.
-And if we lean toward a scarcity mentality, we fear that saying no means we won’t have enough.
+And if we lean toward a scarcity mentality, we fear saying no means we won’t have enough.
 That somehow, we will miss out.

 Learning to operate out of an abundance mindset—that there is more than enough opportunity in our area of giftedness, passion, and focus—helps us move toward the goal of only doing what only we can do.
-An abundance posture helps us simplify.
+An abundance posture helps us conquer FOMO.